Gibs-E/bandit-overthewire-solutions/level11.md

-# Bandit Level 11 → Level 12
+# Bandit Level 11 ➔ Level 12

 ## 🧠 Goal:
-_Describe the goal of this level here._
+The password for the next level is stored in the file **`data.txt`**, which is a **hexdump** of a binary file.
+You need to:
+1. Recreate the original binary from the hexdump.
+2. Extract the human-readable password from it.

+---

 ## 🔐 Login:
 ```bash